Add to researchIain Banks

 However, for most readers it remains Banks’s earlier writing of the 1980s and early 1990s, notably The Wasp Factory (1984), Consider Phlebas (1987), The Crow Road (1992), and Complicity (1993), that captures the author’s bold imaginative vision best.
 The Wasp Factory and Complicity both offer uncompromising and unnerving portraits of serial killers before brutally dumping the reader’s expectations like a corpse in a canal.
 Similarly, The Crow Road centres on a perfect murder in an imaginary town in Argyll.
 All three novels unfold within a recognisably local, but by turns dark, deranged and damaged Scotland, and all three use a range of jarring cinematic devices such as flashback, to striking and sometimes disorienting effect.

-Stonemouth (2012), Banks’s latest novel, is in many ways reminiscent of the early fiction, most notably The Crow Road.
+Stonemouth (2012) is in many ways reminiscent of the early fiction, most notably The Crow Road.
 A male protagonist returns to small town Scotland after a five-year absence and is forced to confront his childhood fears and fantasies.
 Death is in the air.
 That said, it is a quieter, more controlled novel than the switchback rides of the early fiction.
 However, as the Guardian reviewer, Stuart Kelly notes, appearances in this novel can be ‘as deceptive as the diaphanous mists and shimmering fogs that wreathe the town.’

-Moving in the other direction, Consider Phlebas, by M. Banks, is the first of the Culture novels, a tale of inter-galactic travel that takes the reader on a journey to a futuristic waste land (the title of the novel comes from T.S.
+Moving in the other direction, Consider Phlebas, by M. Banks, was the first of the Culture novels, a tale of inter-galactic travel that takes the reader on a journey to a futuristic waste land (the title of the novel comes from T.S.
 Eliot’s famous high modernist poem) that is Planets of the Dead.
 His latest work in the series, The Hydrogen Sonata (2012) marks twenty-five years of the Culture novels.
 This is science fiction with a history: back to the future.
 Indeed, the Culture novels (all eight of them) often seem to betray the genre by looking back.
 While the gothic excesses and disjunctive shifts in time that characterise works like The Crow Road seem to gesture towards the conventions of science fiction, the faint whiff of nostagia that suffuses the Culture novels, seems designed to work against the grain of futuristic fantasy.
 Perhaps Iain (M) Banks is really one author after all.

 Dr James Procter 2013